ip

 2.1.
 Output explanation

-• Broadcast & Multicast capable
+<BROADCAST,MULTICAST,UP,LOWER_UP>: Interface state.- Broadcast & Multicast capable

-• Physical layer is connected (LOWER_UP)
+(UP) - Physical layer is connected

-• UNKNOWN : Interface is up and operational, but nothing is connected.
+state: Another indication of the operational state of an interface.UPandDOWNUNKNOWN: Interface is up and operational, but nothing is connected.

 3. Other ip commands